theodesp/awesome-mentoring/readme.md

 A list of articles that helps you understand and enhance your skill as a mentor

-- [Mentoring Skills (skillsyouneed.com)](https://www.skillsyouneed.com/learn/mentoring-skills.html): Provides a useful explanation of what is mentoring and what are the skills you need to demonstrate
+- [Mentoring Skills (skillsyouneed.com)](https://www.skillsyouneed.com/learn/mentoring-skills.html): Provides a useful explanation of what is mentoring and what are the skills you need to demonstrate.
 - [Learning from Mentoring (skillsyouneed.com)](https://www.skillsyouneed.com/learn/learning-from-mentoring.html): Provides a reflective view on mentoring from the learners view.
-- [Top 10 Qualities of a Mentor](http://franchisegrowthpartners.com/mentoring): A birds eye overview of some qualities you need to possess as a mentor
+- [Top 10 Qualities of a Mentor](http://franchisegrowthpartners.com/mentoring): A birds eye overview of some qualities you need to possess as a mentor.
 - [What Great Listeners Actually do](https://hbr.org/2016/07/what-great-listeners-actually-do?utm_source=pocket&utm_medium=email&utm_campaign=pockethits)
-Its all about active listening and learning when to speak
+: Its all about active listening and learning when to speak.

 ## Contribute